-‘Free Guy’ gives box office a lift with a stronger-than-expected opening
+‘Free Guy’ gives box office a lift, opening with $28.4M

 Playing in 4,165 North American theaters, “Free Guy” was expected to debut around $20 million.
 Its surprisingly strong opening gave further proof to what some analysts have been saying throughout the year — hybrid releases that send new movies immediately onto streaming platforms can significantly harm ticket sales.
 The last two No. 1 movies — Warner Bros.’
 “The Suicide Squad” and Disney’s “Jungle Cruise” — were launched simultaneously in theaters and homes.

 But however movies are being released right now, box office conditions are far from ideal.
-The rise in U.S. coronavirus cases over the past month has corresponded with diminished ticket sales at theaters.
+The rise in U.S. coronavirus cases over the last month has corresponded with diminished ticket sales at theaters.
 Some cities, including New York and San Francisco, are preparing to make vaccine passports required for entering movie theaters.

 David A. Gross, who runs the movie consultancy Franchise Entertainment Research, estimates that new releases are selling about half the tickets they normally would.